vmware-tanzu/velero/design/backup-resource-list.md

 The Backupper currently initialises a map to track the `backedUpItems` (https://github.com/heptio/velero/blob/1594bdc8d0132f548e18ffcc1db8c4cd2b042726/pkg/backup/backup.go#L269), this is passed down through GroupBackupper, ResourceBackupper and ItemBackupper where ItemBackupper records each backed up item.
 This property will be moved to the [Backup request struct](https://github.com/heptio/velero/blob/16910a6215cbd8f0bde385dba9879629ebcbcc28/pkg/backup/request.go#L11), allowing the BackupController to access it after a successful backup.

+`backedUpItems` currently uses the `schema.GroupResource` as a key for the resource.
+In order to record the API group, version and kind for the resource, this key will be constructed from the object's `schema.GroupVersionKind` in the format `{group}/{version}/{kind}` (e.g. `apps/v1/Deployment`).

-The `backedUpItems` map is currently a flat structure and will need to be converted to the nested structure above, grouped by `schema.GroupResource`.
+The `backedUpItems` map is currently a flat structure and will need to be converted to the nested structure above, grouped by `schema.GroupVersionKind` string.

 After converting to the right format, it can be passed to the `persistBackup` function to persist the file in object storage.